-A behavioural optometrist works slightly differently than a regular optometrist in Melbourne looking at the relationship of behaviour to vision: to help your eyes recover from years of strain and improper use by retraining the eye muscles and sensory systems.
+An Optometrist in Melbourne works slightly differently than a regular eye doctor in Melbourne looking at the relationship of behaviour to vision: to help your eyes recover from years of strain and improper use by retraining the eye muscles and sensory systems.

 Making the most of the integration of body and vision such as prism insertions and Essilor progressive lenses, behavioural optometry can dispense prescription glasses with a difference.
 Using accepted and proven scientific principles of neuroplasticity, the extrapolation to ophthalmic prescribing may actually improve your eyesight.